Home: Candle Making Techniques

 You'll need a fairly accurate scale for this.
 Postal scales work fine.

 1. First, measure the initial weight of your unburned candle.
-If your scale allows it, measure to the nearest gram.
+If your scale allows it, make all your measurements in grams.
 Otherwise, measure to the nearest fraction of an ounce.
 This is your initial weight.

 2. Next, burn your candle for 3 or 4 hours.
 You may wish to repeat the burn cycle several times.
 Record the total time that you burned your candle.
 This is your duration of test burn.